 Did you know that spring is galaxy time?
 More galaxies are visible from March to mid-May, early in the evening.
-I thought I’d share some information and photos of these galaxies!
+Find out more about famous galaxies and how to see a galaxy this spring!

 It may help the novice sky watcher to understand the definition of a galaxy: A galaxy is a huge collection of gas, dust, and billions of stars and their solar systems, all held together by gravity.
 Our planet, Earth, is part of a solar system; that solar system lives within the Milky Way Galaxy.
 Below is a helpful diagram from NASA.